Cloufield/GWASTutorial/09_Gene_based_analysis/README.md

 $$

 - $S_S$ : indicator (if the gene is in a specified gene set)
-- $\beta_S$ : difference in effects between genes in the specified set and genes ouside the set.
+- $\beta_S$ : difference in effects between genes in the specified set and genes outside the set.

 ### Install MAGMA
-Dowload MAGMA for your operating system from the following url:
+Download MAGMA for your operating system from the following URL:

 MAGMA: https://ctg.cncr.nl/software/magma